 I’m Canadian, married to an American who immigrated to live with me in Ontario in 2015.
-He brought his two children with him, making me a full-time “mom” at 29 years old.
-It was a rocky transition, but almost 4 years later we’ve settled in nicely.
+He brought his two children with him, making me a full-time stepmom at 29 years old.
+It was a rocky transition, but almost 4 years later we’ve settled in, mostly.

 My parents were married for 16 years but divorced when my father found the courage to live his life authentically, as a gay man.
 He’s been with his partner for nearly 20 years.
 My mother remarried fifteen years ago.
 So I have three “dads” in my life.
 My parents are friends now and we celebrate holidays altogether.

 My sister is also gay.
 One of my stepkids is trans.
-And my in-laws travel from NY on special occasions and we do dinners and holidays with my parents, as well.
+And my in-laws travel from NY on special occasions and we do dinners and holidays with my in-laws, too.
 Everyone in one room is a fun, eclectic mix of sexualities, nationalities, relationships and gender-identities.
 The only thing we’re missing is an adopted child, really.
 Which I still haven’t ruled out as an option for my future.

 🔪What do you think is your true identifier?
 (You know the thing people say when they’re trying to tell someone who they’re talking about but one or both people don’t know your name.)